 Joshua nearly made the same mistake, Numbers 11:24-30.
 It is so easy to misplace our zeal.
 Joshua had to learn that spiritual leadership and self-promotion are incompatible.
 Moses knew this.
 He was the humblest man on the face of the earth (Num.
 12:3) and he refused to let Joshua glorify him.

 For Joshua, this was probably a watershed experience.
-Had he not been checked here, his critical jealousy for Moses’ honor could have easily made him into a narrow, petty man.
+Had he not been checked here, his critical jealousy for Moses’ honour could have easily made him into a narrow, petty man.
 Critical people are usually small people.
 They can only “enlarge” themselves by putting others down.
 At the root is pride.

 We need to learn to rejoice wherever God is working.
-God is not limited to our ministry or our particular flavor of ritualistic involvement.
+God is not limited to our ministry or our particular flavour of ritualistic involvement.
 I’m not talking about casting aside truth but I am talking about getting a vision of God and His work that is bigger than us and our particular church.
-Many people stop moving and they will try to hinfder the growth of the church and bring it to a halt.
+Many people stop moving and they will try to hinder the growth of the church and bring it to a halt.
 It will not happen under the watch of a true Leader.
 It is time to let them go and use that time to teach and nurture others that are willing to learn.

 Godly Leaders are prepared to lead by learning to face the heat.
 Outside of the book of Joshua, we are most familiar with Joshua because of his famous faithful duet with Caleb, “we can do it, and we can do it!!”
 Moses had sent twelve men to spy out the land.
 Ten came back and said “it’s impossible.
 There are giants in the land.”
 They believed their senses rather than the promises of God.
 The people were convinced by them and as a result, the nation was punished by wandering in the wilderness for forty years until they had all died.
 Mistakes by our leaders will lead to death and so we have seen many churches died before getting the foundation laid.
 But God commends Joshua and Caleb in Numbers 32:12 “not one except Caleb son of Jephunneh the Kenizzite and Joshua son of Nun, for they followed the LORD wholeheartedly.”
 They followed the LORD wholeheartedly…even when no one else did.